thradams/thradams.github.io/clang.md

 Updated 15 May 2020

-# Objetive
+## Objetive

-Add minimum possible set of features to remove boilerplate code from C.
+Add the minimum possible set of features to remove boilerplate code from C.

 When reading this document consider that the features are additions into C and not changes in C++.